- Texas Digital Newspaper Program (TDNP)

 The UNT Digital Library is home to materials from the University's research, creative and scholarly activities, and also showcases content from the UNT Libraries collections.
 Materials include theses, dissertations, artwork, performances, musical scores, journals, government documents, rare books, historical posters, the CyberCemetery of defunct government agency Web sites, and much, much more.

-Rapidly expanding, the UNT Digital Library contains more than 4.6 million digital files and receives more than 138,000 uses per month.
+Rapidly expanding, the UNT Digital Library contains 8.5 million digital files and receives more than 4.3 million uses per year.
 To learn more about the Digital Library's contents, please explore by collections.

 For this ongoing initiative, the Digital Projects Unit advises Libraries' departments and other contributing partners on digitization best practices, digitizes materials, develops and maintains the UNT Libraries' metadata guidelines, creates metadata and assists partners with their own descriptive metadata, prepares online catalog links to materials in the UNT Digital Library, hosts and archives content, and supports continuing system improvements through programming and research.